IBM-Bluemix-Docs/StreamingAnalytics/service_endpoints.md

 {: #prereqs notoc}

 Ensure that you meet the following requirements:
-- Create your service instance by using the non-Lite [v2 container plans](/docs/services/StreamingAnalytics?topic=StreamingAnalytics-service_plans#service_plans).
+- Create your service instance by using the non-Lite [plan](/docs/StreamingAnalytics?topic=StreamingAnalytics-service_plans#service_plans).
-- Enable [Virtual Route Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your {{site.data.keyword.cloud_notm}} account.
+- Enable [virtual routing and forwarding (VRF)](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your {{site.data.keyword.cloud_notm}} account.

 To add an private endpoint: